TheSeanFraser/highparkcaterpillarsurvey/_pages/events.md

   image: /assets/images/events-header.jpg
   caption: "Titian Peale's Moth"
 ---
-## Public Events
+## Public Caterpillar Events

-### High Park Caterpillar Hunt - Toronto Entomologists' Association
+### High Park Caterpillar Hunt
-Saturday, May 30, 2026 1 pm to 3 pm. \
-(rain date: Sunday, May 31)

-Novices are welcome.
-This event is part of Global Butterfly Week.
-We are likely to see both butterfly caterpillars and moth caterpillars.
-As for species, who knows?
-That will be the surprise.
-Visit [www.ontarioinsects.org/fieldtrips/](https://www.ontarioinsects.org/fieldtrips/) for more information.
+Sat.
+May 30 (1:00-3:00 pm) - rain date: Sun.
+May 31

+Free to attend.
+Pre-registration required: [register here](www.ontarioinsects.org/fieldtrips).
+Suitable for all levels, from novice to seasoned naturalist.
+Survey members will be leading this walk on behalf of the Toronto Entomologists&#39; Association.
+We are sure to find a number of early season species.

+### From Woolly Bears to Toadflax Brocades: Discovering the caterpillars of High Park
+Wed.
+June 10 (7:30-9:30 pm)

+This talk will introduce the audience to many of the fascinating caterpillars to be found in High Park.
+Pay-what-you-can (including a free option).
+Pre-registration required (link coming soon).

-### High Park Moth Night - High Park Nature Centre
+### Moth Night in High Park
-A night between July 18-26, 2026 (during Moth Week).

-As part of the High Park Moth Night, the High Park Caterpillar Survey leads UV caterpillar walks through the night.
-Join us to see some of what we find during our sessions!

-Presentation, moth sheets, and caterpillar walks.
+July xx

+Free to attend.
+Caterpillar mini-walks will be conducted throughout the evening.
+Pre-registration is highly encouraged (link coming soon).

 <br>

-## Members Only Events
+## 2026 Members Only Events
 Through the year, we hold events and get-togethers for our members to share our curiosity about caterpillars and other aspects of the natural world.

-- Post-season Summary Get-together
+- Jan 25 - 2025 postseason wrap-up gathering
+- Feb 22 - Target species planning session
-- "Toronto International Caterpillar Film Festival"
+- Mar 21 - 1st International *Caterpillar* Film Festival
+- May (tba) - How to photograph caterpillars (workshop)
+- May (tba) - 2026 survey season begins
+- July (tba) - Moth night
-- Moth Nights
+- Aug (tba) - Moth night
+- Sept (tba) - Field trip outside High Park
+- Nov (tba) - 2026 postseason wrap-up gathering